 Written Comprehension – The written comprehension section of the exam is standard in that it includes sections of written information that you will read and use to answer related questions.
 However, the written sections are catered to the NYPD and will look like lab reports, crime scene information, witness statements, etc.

 Written Expression – This is the companion section to written comprehension.
 You will be given one long written document and be required to summarize it in a way that creates a concise look at the vital information from the original document.

 Order of Information – Information ordering tests utilize your rule-following skills to see how well you can read directions and use the information provided to order a set of information.

-Inductive Reasoning – This section of the assessment focuses on your ability to problem solve by forming generalizations based on provided information.
+Inductive Reasoning – This assessment section focuses on your ability to problem solve by forming generalizations based on the provided information.
 Specifically, you may be shown an incident report and then asked to classify the crime based on the information provided.